RotCAtt-TransUNet++: Novel Deep Neural Network for Sophisticated Cardiac Segmentation: Methodology

 \subsection{Architecture Overview}

-The architecture diagram can be seen in Figure \ref{fig:network_architecture}.
-Through meticulous experimentation and ablation studies, we observed the efficacy of the UNet++ \cite{unet_plusplus} architecture coupled with nested skip connections to preserve crucial information in achieving superior segmentation results.
-We are also inspired by pyramid pooling at different scales of Zhao et al. \cite{pyramid}.
-Thus, instead of the conventional CNN-based feature extraction approach, such as ResNet-50 in TransUNet \cite{transunet}, we employ dense downsampling alongside nested skip connections, yielding four distinct feature maps $X_1, X_2, X_3, X_4$ at varying resolutions and depths.
+Through meticulous experimentation and ablation studies, we observed the efficacy of the UNet++ \cite{unet_plusplus} architecture coupled with dense downsampling and skip connections to preserve crucial information in achieving superior segmentation results.
+We are also inspired from pyramid pooling at different scales of Zhao at al \cite{pyramid}.
+Furthermore, \cite{transunet} also demonstrated that intensive incorporation of low-level features generally leads to a better segmentation accuracy.
+Thus, instead of the conventional CNN-based feature extraction approach, such as ResNet-50 in TransUNet, we embrace dense downsampling alongside nested skip connections, yielding four distinct feature maps $X_1, X_2, X_3, X_4$ at varying resolutions.

-Unlike TransUNet and its variants, which only embed the last lowest-resolution feature maps, we employ linear embedding for multiscale feature maps.
-Specifically, the first three feature maps $X_1, X_2, X_3$ undergo linear embedding with a different patch size $p$ to produce different embedded vector $z_i^j \in Z_i | i \in \{1,2,3\}$, which simultaneously go through transformer blocks to capture the interactions between patches and rotatory attention mechanisms to aggregate the information from adjacent slices.
-Within these transformer blocks, comprising $N$ transformer layers, the embedded sequence patches traverse self-attention mechanisms and multilayer perceptrons, facilitating robust intra-slice information capture and yielding new encoded image representations $E_1, E_2, E_3$.
+Unlike TransUNet and its variants which only embeds the last lowest-resolution feature maps, we employs linear embedding for multi-scale feature maps.
+Specifically, the first three feature maps $X_1, X_2, X_3$ undergo linear embedding with a different patch size $p$ to produce different embedded vector $z_i^j \in Z_i$, which simultaneously go through transformer blocks to capture the interactions between patches and rotatory attention mechanisms to aggregate the information from adjacent slices.
+Within these transformer blocks, comprising $N$ transformer layers, the embedded sequence patches traverse self-attention mechanisms and multilayer perceptrons, facilitating robust intra-slice information capture and yielding $E_1, E_2, E_3$.

-The rotatory attention block, conceived to treat the batch size as multiple continuous slices, selectively processes three consecutive slices—designating the first as the left, the second as the target, and the third as the right—culminating in the production of 3 vectors $R_1, R_2, R_3$ encapsulating information from adjacent slices in the volumetric data.
-Integration of interslice and intra-slice information yields $F_1, F_2, F_3$, which are then reconstructed to their original resolution via upsampling techniques, resulting in $O_1, O_2, O_3$.
+The rotatory attention block, conceived to treat the batch size as a continuous slice, selectively processes three consecutive slices—designating the first as the left, the second as the target, and the third as the right—culminating in the production of $R_1, R_2, R_3$ encapsulating information from adjacent slices in the volumetric data.
+Integration of interslice and intraslice information yields $F_1, F_2, F_3$, which are then reconstructed to their original resolution via upsampling techniques, resulting in $O_1, O_2, O_3$.

-Finally, $X_4$ undergoes concatenation with $O_3$, perpetuating this iterative process until the final segmentation map is obtained after $1 \times 1$ convolution.
+Finally, $X_4$ undergoes concatenation with $O_3$, perpetuating this iterative process until the final segmentation map is obtained post $1 \times 1$ convolution.